 After these extraordinary events, my husband and I realized that God was giving us a mission.
 Therefore, we decided to put our will, contacts, and resources to the service of our great men and women who have given so much, expecting nothing in return.

 PTSD is an invisible–but powerful–wound that many combat veterans struggle to heal from after transitioning to civilian life.
 Therefore, finding a fulfilling career to put their military skills to work, gets them one step closer to recovery.

-This is why The Zellner Foundation for Military Vets was born: from a deep and humble desire to inspire hope among those who have lost it, and are desperately trying to find it.
+This is where The Zellner Foundation for Military Vets was born from: a deep and humble desire to inspire hope among those who have lost it, and are desperately trying to find it.

 If you want to join our effort, click here and find out how you can help.